Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Is it safe to use a standing fan?

 How safe is a standing fan in your home?
 A standing fan is one of the safest cooling solutions you can use in your home.
-As long as you follow the safety practices we recommend below, you should never have a problem using your pedestal fan.
+As long as you follow the safety practises we recommend below, you should never have a problem using your pedestal fan.

-Secure your fan in usage
+Secure your fan during usage

 Always ensure your fan is on a flat, stable surface to prevent the fan from tipping over while working.
 If you have an oscillating fan, ensure it has enough room to oscillate without hitting walls or objects on the way.